Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

-We make a comment here on the distinction between local and global spin models proposed by Ref.~\onlinecite{streib2021exchange}.
-Spin models that are obtained by mapping from a generalization of the LKAG approach, i.e.~perturbation out of an already magnetic reference state, will incorporate composed Green functions, $\vec{G}^{10}$, $\vec{G}^{11}$ and $G^{01}$, that are directly dependent on the magnetic order.
-Hence the obtained model is only valid locally on the energy vs. configuration curve, i.e. it is only relevant for small magnetic fluctuations around the reference state.
-This is in contrast to global spin models that are supposed to be valid for all magnetically ordered states and the full curve of energy vs. configuration.
-This implies that local models do not have to fulfill global symmetry requirements.
-A magnetic state dependence of the interaction coefficients arises naturally for local models due to their dependence on the reference state~\cite{streib2021exchange}.
-If the state dependence is taken into account for a local spin model, all global symmetries are of course recovered.
-It is important to realize that the existence of global spin models for itinerant-electron systems is not guaranteed, since there is no way to prove that the magnetic degrees of freedom can be globally described by any Hamiltonian dependent solely on spin operators.
-At the same time, at least, for small frequencies and small wave-vectors any ferromagnetic system should be described by the macroscopic Landau-Lifshitz equation \cite{akhiezer1968spin,vonsovsky1974magnetism,aharoni2000introduction}.
+It is also important to realize that the existence of global spin models for itinerant-electron systems is not guaranteed, since there is no way to prove that the magnetic degrees of freedom can be globally described by a Hamiltonian dependent solely on spin operators.
+At the same time, at least for small frequencies and small wave-vectors, any ferromagnetic system should be described by the macroscopic Landau-Lifshitz equation \cite{akhiezer1968spin,vonsovsky1974magnetism,aharoni2000introduction}.
 This means that at least the expression for the spin-wave stiffness constant, based on small variations from the ferromagnetic ground state, is always meaningful \cite{liechtenstein1984exchange}.
 Moreover, within the local approximations such as dynamical mean-field theory (see Subsection \ref{sec:5K}) the expression for the spin-wave stiffness constant derived from magnetic force theorem becomes exact \cite{lichtenstein2001magnetism}.